Suspicious package sent to SNP MP's constituency office

 Police have sealed off John Nicolson's office in Townhead, Kirkintilloch.

-Police have sealed off the constituency office of SNP MP John Nicolson after a suspicious package was sent to the property.
+The constituency office of SNP MP John Nicolson has been cordoned off after a suspicious package was sent to the property.

 Nicolson has represented East Dunbartonshire in Westminster since winning the seat at the 2015 general election.

-Assistant chief constable Wayne Mawson "Around 12.20 today police and emergency services responded to a report of a suspicious package having been delivered to the constituency office of John Nicolson at Townhead, Kirkintilloch.
+Assistant chief constable Wayne Mawson said: "Around 12.20pm today, police and emergency services responded to a report of a suspicious package having been delivered to the constituency office of John Nicolson at Townhead, Kirkintilloch.

 "It is not yet known what the package is or if it is in anyway harmful.